Fudan-iGEM/2025-wiki/pages/design.md

 </div>

-## Visualize the Evolution: The Timer &amp; Recorder Extension
+## Visualize the Evolution: Timer &amp; Recorder

 Our project features two simple yet powerful visualization modules designed to track evolutionary history and mutations.
 They can be directly integrated into the Grape Yeast chassis by replacing *ACE2* or inserted at other desired locations.

 ### Timer: Tracking Cell Lineage

 Microscopic observation alone cannot reveal the chronological relationship between two neighboring cells.
 To overcome this limitation, we developed the Timer module, which visually records a single cell's life cycle in real-time.

-The TU Timer (BBa_25AT6YR4) consists of an AI-optimized Ash1 promoter (Ash1 AIpro,BBa_25VHXKNL), a modified mCherry fluorescent protein(BBa_25TQG9WZ), the Ash1 3'UTR, and the ScENO1 terminator(BBa_K2753051).
+The TU Timer (BBa_25AT6YR4) consists of an AI-optimized Ash1 promoter (Ash1 AIpro, BBa_25VHXKNL), a modified mCherry fluorescent protein (BBa_25TQG9WZ), the Ash1 3'UTR, and the ScENO1 terminator (BBa_K2753051).

-The Timer matures in daughter cells based on model-guided selection of the Ash1 AIpro promoter (see [Model](/model/) page), and, together with the modified mCherry (see [Improved Part](/improve/) page), enables visualization of the cell life cycle.
+The Timer matures in daughter cells based on model-guided selection of the Ash1 AIpro promoter (see [Model](/model/) page), and together with the modified mCherry (see [Improved Parts](/improve/) page), enables visualization of the cell lineage.

 <div style="text-align: center;" id="fig6">
     <img src="https://static.igem.wiki/teams/5643/pageimage/design/timer1008.avif" style="width:80%">
     <div>
         <span style="color:gray">Figure 6.
-Design of the Timer.The Timer module enables real-time visualization of a cell’s life cycle, shifting from blue to red fluorescence specifically in daughter cells after division.</span>
+Design of the Timer.<br>The Timer module enables real-time visualization of cell lineage, shifting from blue to red fluorescence specifically in daughter cells after division.</span>
         <br><br>
     </div>
 </div>

 <h3 id="recorder">Recorder: Recording Selective Pressure</h3>